For those very familiar with Facebook ads, link clicks vs landing page views comparison should not be strange to you.

 Many people do not have the patience to wait.

-Even after the page loads but it’s not fully interactive, users will leave and this leads to a higher bounce rate.
+Even after the page loads but it’s not fully interactive, users will leave, leading to a higher bounce rate.

 How To Select Link Clicks or Landing Page Views Goal In Facebook Ads Manager